Clemapfel/jluna/docs/manual.md

 | `new_tuple` | `T1` , `T2`, `...`, `Tn` | `Tuple{T1, T2, ..., Tn}` |
 | `new_array<T>` | `D1`, `D2`, `...`, `Dn` | `Array{T, n}` of size `D1 * D2 * ... * Dn` |

-This is the most performant way to create new variables in module scope.
+This is the most performant, safe way to create new variables in module scope.

-### Importing & Using
+### Import, Using, Include

 Additionally, `jluna::Module` provides the following two functions wrapping the `using` and `import` functions of modules: